Code of Ethics/Conduct

 (c) Members shall act in an honest, forthright and professional manner both in their writing/photographic/broadcasting endeavours and in dealings with others in the travel profession, clients, suppliers and those in related fields.
 In addition, Members on assignment or participating in or hosting ASTW functions and events shall:

-(d) Public Relations members accept they are obliged to report offence/s or transgressions from members on assignments or hosted events in writing to the committee.
+(d) Public Relations members accept they are obliged to report offence/s or transgressions from members on assignments or hosted events in writing to the Board.

-(e) Members shall accept that any infringement of ASTW Code of Ethics, plagiarism or other unethical acts may, at the discretion of the Committee, preclude or suspend them from membership of ASTW.
+(e) Members shall accept that any infringement of ASTW Code of Ethics, plagiarism or other unethical acts may, at the discretion of the Board, preclude or suspend them from membership of ASTW.

 (f) Full Writer members and Associate Writer members who operate as freelance writers or photographers shall: